-"scrawl aimlessly," 1935, from dialectal doodle, dudle "fritter away time, trifle," or associated with dawdle.
-It was a noun meaning "simple fellow" from 1620s.
+"scrawl aimlessly," 1935, perhaps from dialectal doodle, dudle "fritter away time, trifle," or associated with dawdle (which might be the source of the dialect word).
+It also was a noun meaning "simple fellow" from 1620s.

 Doodle Sack.
 A bagpipe.
 Dutch. -- Also the private parts of a woman. ["Classical Dictionary of the Vulgar Tongue," 1796]